top of page

 Structure

-1. The General Membership shall be the legislative body of the organization and shall be composed of all members.
+1. The General Membership shall be the legislative body of the association and shall be composed of all members.

-2. The Executive shall be the administrative body of the organization and shall be composed of members elected by the General Membership.
+2. The Executive Membership shall be the administrative body of the association and shall be composed of members elected by the General Membership.

 Article IV